Lancashire dialect: Survey of English Dialects and related research

 Led by Harold Orton at the University of Leeds, the Survey of English Dialects surveyed 313 sites across England, the Isle of Man and some bordering areas of Wales in the 1950s and early 1960s.
 The Survey recorded the dialect used in fourteen sites in Lancashire.
 These sites were mostly rural.
 A second phase, researching more urban areas, had been planned from the outset but financial problems meant that this second phase never occurred and the Survey's coverage was mostly confined to rural parts of England.

 The fieldworkers for the sites were Stanley Ellis and Peter Wright.
 The latter was a native of Fleetwood and wrote his PhD on the dialect, using his father as the principal informant.
 In 1981, Wright published a book The Lanky Twang: How it is spoke that explained the dialects of Lancashire through a series of illustrations, often humorous.

 The table below shows the sites as reported in Book 1 of the Survey's outputs for the northern counties.

 There were several other monographs written by dialectologists by Harold Orton's department at the University of Leeds, including some urban areas such as Bury, Middleton, St. Helens and Southport.
 These are now contained in the Archive of Vernacular Culture at the Brotherton Library in Leeds.

+The site of Harwood (La12) was later included in the UNESCO-funded Atlas Linguarum Europae.
+The results of this survey have attracted little attention.

 Modern research

 Bolton area

 Graham Shorrocks, a linguist from Farnworth, conducted a series of research projects on the dialect of the Bolton area.
 These were consolidated into two linked books named A Grammar of the Dialect of the Bolton Area, published in 1998 and 1999.

 In addition, the Harwood area of Bolton, which had been a site in the Survey of English Dialects, was made into a site for the Europe-wide linguistic project Atlas Linguarum Europae.

-John C Wells, who grew up in Up Holland, made some passing comments on Lancastrian speech (mostly on the southern parts of the county) in his 1982 series of books, Accents of English.
+John C. Wells, who grew up in Up Holland, made some passing comments on Lancastrian speech (mostly on the southern parts of the county) in his 1982 series of books, Accents of English.